dnicolaev/Apprenticeship_Competencies/README.md

       	Consider generic functions and classes

-- [ ] c.)
+- [x] c.)
 Reliability - Exception handling and cleanup (dispose) resources.
-- [ ] d.)
+- [x] d.)
 Extensibility - Easy to add enhancements with minimal changes to existing code.
 One component should be easily replaceable by a better component.
-- [ ] e.)
+- [x] e.)
 Security - Authentication, authorization, input data validation against security threats such as SQL injections and Cross Site Scripting (XSS), encrypting the sensitive data (passwords, credit card information etc.)
-- [ ] f.)
+- [x] f.)
 Performance

-      Use a data type that best suits the needs such as StringBuilder, generic collection classes - *Example*
+      Use a data type that best suits the needs such as StringBuilder, generic collection classes

-      Lazy loading asynchronous and parallel processing - *Example*
+      Lazy loading asynchronous and parallel processing

       Caching and session/application data

-- [ ] g.)
+- [x] g.)
 Scalability - Consider if it supports a large user base/data?
 Can this be deployed into web farms?
-- [ ] h.)
+- [x] h.)
 Usability - Put yourself in the shoes of a end-user and ascertain, if the user interface/API is easy to understand and use.
 If you are not convinced with the user interface design, then start discussing your ideas with the business analyst

 ##### Object-Oriented Analysis and Design (OOAD) Principles
 Learned through: https://scotch.io/bar-talk/s-o-l-i-d-the-first-five-principles-of-object-oriented-design